 There are different types of software that you will need to decide upon in your church live stream setup to live stream your service.
 The two types of software are proprietary and stand-alone software.

 I recommend that you purchase the stand-alone software.
 Proprietary software forces you to use the live streaming service provider that has developed the software.
 You cannot use it without using their paid service.

 If you buy the standalone software, then you can stream to YouTube, Facebook, and many other platforms that you may want to use.
 You can then embed your live stream from YouTube or Facebook to your church website for free and do not have to have the expense of storing the video on your site or pay for the bandwidth used when people watch it.

 Setting Up Your Live Stream

-The actual set up for your live stream system is quite simple once you have all the equipment.
+The actual church live stream setup is quite simple once you have all the equipment.

 - Power up your computer and launch the live stream software you chose.

 - Power up your camcorder and put it on the record-setting.